StoryScope: Investigating idiosyncrasies in AI fiction: Details

 \paragraph{Blinding Protocol} Throughout the pipeline, sources identities are anonymized in all LLM-facing prompts.
 Within pairwise template comparisons, presentation order is randomized to reduce positional bias while keeping the comparisons reproducible. \paragraph{Are templates truly needed?} We ran early stage testing on the full pipeline with and without template extraction, the only difference being whether the comparative analysis operates on templates or raw story text.
 The two variants discover qualitatively different features: comparing the top-20 discriminative features, only 6 overlap.
 The direct pipeline's features are style-heavy (humor usage, vocabulary register, allusion types, dominant imagery), while the template pipeline's are structure-heavy (emotional arcs, relationship trajectories, event density, flashback usage). \paragraph{Meta-Analysis Batching Details} The cross-author comparative analysis operates over 100 development prompts, each with six sources templates.
 We batch prompt sets greedily by estimated token count, treating the combined size of the six templates for a prompt as the batching unit; this yields 32 batches, averaging 3.1 prompts per batch.
 A parallel Gemini-3-Flash run permits fewer, larger batches but produces substantially fewer features, so we retain the GPT-5.1 outputs. \paragraph{Feature deduplication.} Feature discovery produces 408 candidate features, many of which capture overlapping concepts (e.g., ``metanarrative self-awareness'' and ``self-reflexive narration'').
 We deduplicate them with embedding-based clustering: each feature is represented by its name, question, and detection method, encoded with F2LLM-4B \cite{zhang2025f2llm}, then clustered with single linkage at cosine threshold 0.85.
 We keep the feature nearest each cluster centroid as the representative, reducing the taxonomy from 408 to 304 features (25.5\% reduction) and merging 65 multi-feature clusters.
 We use 0.85 because 0.90 left many clear duplicates unmerged (372 features total), whereas thresholds above 0.85 quickly stopped merging semantically overlapping features that differed only slightly in wording. \paragraph{Feature Taxonomy Details} The final taxonomy contains $d = 304$ interpretable narrative features spanning five response types \autoref{tab:feature_taxonomy_types} summarizes the final distribution of feature types and gives one full illustrative feature entry for each type.

 \paragraph{Style boundary.} Style features concern sentence- and phrase-level texture (diction, syntax, rhythm, figurative density, tonal register, and prose-level allusion), whereas non-style features concern narrative content and structure (events, causality, closure, character roles, relationship topology, setting, and temporal arrangement).
-For gray-zone cases, our rule is simple: if a feature can only be answered from prose texture, it is style; if it is primarily about narrative content and prose choices are incidental, it is non-style.
-We conducted an style-dependence audit over all 304 taxonomy features, prompting GPT-5.4 \citep{gpt54_system_card_2026} ro rate each as \texttt{high}, \texttt{medium}, or \texttt{low} style dependence.
+For gray-zone cases, our rule is simple: if a feature can only be answered from prose texture, it is style; if it is primarily about narrative content and prose choices are incidental, it is non-style. \emph{Sensory Density}, \emph{Depth of Interior Access}, and \emph{Chronological Discontinuity} fall on the non-style side of this rule.
+We conducted a style-dependence audit over all 304 taxonomy features, prompting GPT-5.4 \citep{gpt54_system_card_2026} to rate each as \texttt{high}, \texttt{medium}, or \texttt{low} style dependence.
 For the strict narrative variant used in the final numbers, the exclusion set contains 47 features.
 This leaves 257 features in the strict non-style taxonomy used by the final narrative runs.